A tensor product state approach to spin-1/2 square $J_1$-$J_2$ antiferromagnetic Heisenberg model: evidence for deconfined quantum criticality: Introduction

 Numerous efforts have been made using many different approaches, such as the exact diagonalization (ED)~\cite{ed1,ed2,ed3,ed4,ed5,richter_ed}, spin-wave theory~\cite{chandra_prb38.9335,ivanov_prb46.8206}, series expansion~\cite{arlego_prb78.224415,sirker_prb73.184420}, large-N expansion~\cite{read_prl66.1773}, the coupled cluster method (CCM)~\cite{darradi_prb78.214415}, variational methods (including short range resonating valence bond (SRVB) method)~\cite{kevin_prb79.224431,mambrini_prb74.144422,Capriotti_prl87.097201}, and the fixed-node quantum monte carlo (QMC)~\cite{Capriotti_prl84.3173}.
-Especially, a series expansion calculation of a general magnetic susceptibility over different perturbation fields suggests that within the Ginzburg-Landau paradigm the type of phase transition from the N\'eel to paramagnetic phase is of first order~\cite{sirker_prb73.184420}.
+The results turned out being controversial: a series expansion calculation of a general magnetic susceptibility over different perturbation fields suggests that within the Ginzburg-Landau paradigm the type of phase transition from the N\'eel to paramagnetic phase is of first order~\cite{sirker_prb73.184420}.
 However, the same general magnetic susceptibility calculated with a coupled cluster method suggests a second order phase transition~\cite{darradi_prb78.214415}.
-The debates about the phase near $J_2=0.5$ are more or less the same.
-A fixed-node QMC study indicates a plaquette valence bond solid (PVBS) state~\cite{Capriotti_prl84.3173}; whereas the series expansion argues for a columnar valence bond solid (CVBS) state~\cite{sirker_prb73.184420}.
-A relatively direct investigation of the nature of the ground state order is using the SRVB approximation~\cite{mambrini_prb74.144422}, where with another term $J_3$ included in the Hamiltonian, a PVBS state along the line of $J_2+J_3=0.5$ is found.
-It is worth to mention that the recent TPS studies have resolved a CVBS state~\cite{valentin}, but with rather small bond dimension.
+The nature of the phase near $J_2=0.5$ was as unclear: a fixed-node QMC study indicates a plaquette valence bond solid (VBS) state~\cite{Capriotti_prl84.3173}; whereas the series expansion argues for a columnar VBS state~\cite{sirker_prb73.184420}.
+A relatively direct investigation of the nature of the ground state order is using the SRVB approximation~\cite{mambrini_prb74.144422}, where with another term $J_3$ included in the Hamiltonian, a plaquette VBS state along the line of $J_2+J_3=0.5$ is found.
+Most recently, density matrix renormalization group (DMRG) has demonstrated its power in simulating quasi-one-dimensional cylinders for the Kagome Heisenberg model.
+Different groups applied it to the spin $1/2$ $J_1-J_2$ model as well, however the results were different: Jiang et al. claim a $Z_2$ spin liquid state~\cite{JiangJ1J2} while Gong et al. suggests a plaquette VBS state~\cite{ShengJ1J2}.